Kubernetes

 You can name this namespace any way you like.
 However, if you modify this, make sure you modify commands later in this tutorial as well.

-Step 1: Choose your image (Optional)
+Step 2: Choose your image (optional)

 AxonIQ provides ready-to-use Axon Server images.
 In this guide, we will use the latest-jdk-17 image.
 For a guide on all images, and how to make your own, see choosing and building your own Docker image.
 If you choose to do this, replace the image in the commands below.

-Step 2: AxonIQ Console
+Step 3: AxonIQ Console (optional)

 By connecting your Axon Server to AxonIQ Console you can unlock additional functionality.